 Understand the Jobs in Your Industry

-Whether you are an employer or an employee, you can determine industry standards for a particular job by visiting The United States Department of Labor's online occupational handbook, titled Occupational Outlook Handbook, 2008-09 Edition.
+Whether you are an employer or an employee, you can determine industry standards for a particular job by visiting The United States Department of Labor's online occupational handbook, titled Occupational Outlook Handbook.
 This career guide provides everything you need to know about a potential career occupation description.
 It provides for each job:

 - Job duties